Nathaniel Rich (novelist): Career

-The Mayor's Tongue was described by Carolyn See in The Washington Post as a "playful, highly intellectual novel about serious subjects – the failure of language, for one, and how we cope with that failure in order to keep ourselves sane".
+In 2008, he published his debut novel The Mayor's Tongue, described by Carolyn See in The Washington Post as a "playful, highly intellectual novel about serious subjects – the failure of language, for one, and how we cope with that failure in order to keep ourselves sane".

-NPR's Alan Cheuse called Odds Against Tomorrow a "brilliantly conceived and extremely well-executed novel ... a knockout of a book."
+In 2013 he published Odds Against Tomorrow, which NPR's Alan Cheuse described as a "brilliantly conceived and extremely well-executed novel ... a knockout of a book."
 Cathleen Schine wrote, in the New York Review of Books, "Let's just, right away, recognize how prescient this charming, terrifying, comic novel of apocalyptic manners is ...
 Rich is a gifted caricaturist and a gifted apocalyptist.
 His descriptions of the vagaries of both nature and human nature are stark, fresh, and convincing, full of surprise and recognition as both good comedy and good terror must be."

+In 2018 Rich published the novel King Zeno, a New York Times Book Review Editors' Choice, praised by NPR, Vanity Fair, and the San Francisco Chronicle, among other publications.
+"A groaning board of tasty literary treats," wrote The Washington Post.
+"King Zeno offers a gritty, panoramic portrait of the Big Easy."